Audience revenue slumps on weak audio chip sales to phone makers

+BRIEF-Tagstation LLC and Nielsen enter into a data evaluation agreement for Nextradio

+* Tagstation LLC - Tagstation LLC and Nielsen enter into a data evaluation agreement for Nextradio®

-Audio chipmaker Audience Inc ADNC.O reported a 23.5 percent fall in quarterly revenue and posted a loss for the third consecutive quarter, hurt by weak sales to smartphone makers.
+May 1 Audio chipmaker Audience Inc reported a 23.5 percent fall in quarterly revenue and posted a loss for the third consecutive quarter, hurt by weak sales to smartphone makers.

 The company reported a loss of $7.2 million, or 32 cents per share, in the first quarter ended March 31 compared with a profit of $4.6 million or 20 cents per share, a year earlier.